-ADI Committee enjoys a productive dialogue with key stakeholders and on an annual basis Committee representatives meet with ADI Past Presidents, Company Members and education providers to receive their feedback and ideas.
+ADI Committee enjoys a productive dialogue with key stakeholders and on regular basis Committee representatives meet with ADI Past Presidents, Company Members, education providers and dental indemnity companies to receive their feedback and ideas.

 ADI was pleased to have the opportunity to contribute to the document published by FGDP(UK) "Training Standards in Implant Dentistry 2016", the revision of the 2012 Training Standards.
-The document is next due for revision in 2019.
 ADI Committee has subsequently formed a Working Party to formulate an ADI position statement on the subject of mentoring in dental implantology.